AlexeMarvin/Multi-Touch-Attribution-Lead-Scoring-Engine-in-salesforce-/README.md

 ## The Purpose of This Project

-This project demonstrates Marketing Operations and Revenue Operations capability by designing a full multi-touch attribution and lead scoring system inside Salesforce.
+This project demonstrates Marketing and Revenue Operations capability by designing a full multi-touch attribution and lead scoring system inside Salesforce.

 The system simulates a real-world marketing-to-revenue engine by combining:
 - Campaign structure and UTM-based tracking